dr-joe-wirth/phantasm/README.md

   * The results can be found in the folder ```finalAnalysis```.

 ## Description of the workflow
-### Part 1: Maximizing the breadth of taxonomic space and identifying a phylogenetic marker
+### Part 1: Identifying a suitable phylogenetic marker for your input genome
   * Extracts the 16S rRNA gene sequences from the input genbank.
   * Uses the 16S rRNA gene sequences and BLASTn to determine which taxonomic orders are related to the input.
   * Retreives data from NCBI's Taxonomy database to create a single taxonomy encompassing all the identified orders.